Kanye West Blames ‘KUWTK’ Family For Downfall: Kim Kardashian Divorce Ahead? [Rumor]

 It’s been reported for weeks that Kim is ready to end her marriage with Kanye West, having grown tired of the rapper’s tantrums and other wild antics.

-The mother-of-two is convinced that all the negative press Kanye has brought onto her brand is going to start affecting her own career, and to avoid any further damage, a divorce is most likely the best option for the TV star at this given point.
+The mother of two is convinced that all the negative press Kanye has brought onto her brand is going to start affecting her own career, and to avoid any further damage, a divorce is most likely the best option for the TV star at this given point.

 Again, it’s unclear whether Kim and Kanye West are seeking therapy for the supposed issues that they are having in their marriage, but according to sources, things have only gotten worse in recent months.

-In fact, Kardashian’s marriage to West is in turmoil and the only thing that could somewhat revive their supposed broken relationship is through intense couples counseling.
+In fact, Kardashian’s marriage to West is in turmoil and the only thing that could somewhat revive their supposed broken relationship is through intense couple’s counseling.

-Now that Kanye West has canceled the remaining dates of his Saint Pablo Tour, the aspiring fashion designer has more time to get his marriage back on track while making his children more of a priority, following a hectic year as far as his music career is concerned.
+Now that Kanye West has canceled the remaining dates of his Saint Pablo tour, the aspiring fashion designer has more time to get his marriage back on track while making his children more of a priority, following a hectic year as far as his music career is concerned.

 From distribution issues upon releasing The Life of Pablo, to having his Yeezy fashion show over the summer being named an embarrassment, with models reportedly fainting, dresses being too small for the models, and Kanye, too, showing up more than an hour late to his own event.